Rotten Tomatoes = - / 18

 The Descent

 If you're claustrophobic, this movie is not for you.
-6 girls go cave exploring in a cave that one of the girls knows is not the cave they're supposed to be exploring.
-After getting trapped, they find out they're not alone.
+6 girls go cave exploring in a cave that one of the girls knows is not the cave they're supposed to be exploring, i.e., the map is no good.
+After getting trapped by a cave in, they find out they're not alone.
 Gripping performances, terrifying creatures and a truly uneasy atmosphere make for a very tense and violent excursion that'll make your skin crawl.

 Blair Witch